 Other reusables.
 This transition won’t happen overnight.
 As you reduce your plastic, you’ll find dilemmas that you’ll need to address:

 - How will I drink without a plastic straw?
 I vote for ditching the straws completely.
-If you prefer to drink your thick smoothies with a straw or have a medical condition like my older daughter does, for which a straw does make drinking easier, you can buy reusable metal or glass straws.
+If you prefer to drink your thick smoothies with a straw or have a medical condition like my older daughter does, for which a straw makes drinking easier, you can buy reusable metal or glass straws.

 - How do I brush my teeth?
 A bamboo toothbrush and homemade toothpaste.